 - Training and skills development for communities, landowners, and people who volunteer as ‘River Keepers’ to effectively manage stretches of the river.

 The project will be co-ordinated by Hampshire & Isle of Wight Wildlife Trust on behalf of a partnership of sixteen organisations:

 Cheriton Parish Council, Country Landowners Association, Environment Agency, Hampshire Buildings Preservation Trust and Whitchurch Silk Mill, Hampshire County Council, NFU Watercress Growers Association, Natural England, Portsmouth Water, Salmon and Trout Conservation UK, South Downs National Park Authority, Southern Water, Test and Itchen Association, Watercress Growers Association / Vitacress, Wessex Chalk Streams and River Trust and Wild Trout Trust.

-HLF operates a two-stage process with initial support being given at round one, allowing a project to progress with and develop its plans.
+The National Lottery Heritage Fund operates a two-stage process with initial support being given at round one, allowing a project to progress with and develop its plans.
 At this stage, development funding is usually awarded.
-The applicant then submits a further, fully-developed application at round two, when a final decision is made by HLF on the full funding award.
+The applicant then submits a further, fully-developed application at round two, when a final decision is made by the Fund on the full award.